menu

 Occupations and Workforce

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bolinas - Stinson Beach is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bolinas - Stinson Beach is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Bolinas - Stinson Beach who work in office and administrative support (14.68%), management occupations (12.22%), and business and financial occupations (9.75%).
+There are especially a lot of people living in Bolinas - Stinson Beach who work in office and administrative support (11.83%), management occupations (11.69%), and sales jobs (10.45%).

 Setting & Lifestyle

-Bolinas - Stinson Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Bolinas - Stinson Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Bolinas - Stinson Beach is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bolinas - Stinson Beach does not have a public transit system used by locals to get to and from work.

 Demographics

 Bolinas - Stinson Beach is a somewhat ethnically-diverse town.
 The people who call Bolinas - Stinson Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bolinas - Stinson Beach residents report their race to be White, followed by Asian.
 Bolinas - Stinson Beach also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.74% of the town’s residents.
-Important ancestries of people in Bolinas - Stinson Beach include English, Irish, Scottish, German, and French.
+People of Hispanic or Latino origin account for 11.39% of the town’s residents.
+Important ancestries of people in Bolinas - Stinson Beach include English, Irish, German, Scottish, and Italian.

 The most common language spoken in Bolinas - Stinson Beach is English.
 Other important languages spoken here include Spanish and Chinese.